arifbilir/Netflix_v2/README.md

 ## Objective

-Functionally create a Survey Form as in the image above
+Functionally create a Netflix Clone as in the image above

 ### At the end of the project, following topics are to be covered;